 • The organisation gets paid

 The processes on which the life of an organisation really depends are those that are seen by the customers.
 They must provide value to those customers.
 In delivering the goods and services, the processes deliver the organisation’s value proposition, their promise of value to the customers.
+The aim of optimising such processes is to improve the customer experience.

-Business Data
+Business analysis and business Data

 Processes create and use data.
 This too forms a major element of business analysis and architure.